Eurocentral: Eurocentral factory

 grant it received from the UK Government.
 The factory was demolished and the site developed into a mixed-use commercial and business park.
+The collapse of the Chunghwa venture came to symbolise the beginning of a general decline of Scotland's Silicon Glen boom after reaching its peak in the early-mid 1990s.

 Maxim Park

 The £330 million park is the UK’s largest speculative office park development, comprising 10 buildings, totalling 756000 sqft of high-quality space.
 The entire park was completed in March 2010.
 As well as Grade A office accommodation and a wide range of shops, leisure facilities and one of the Dakota Hotels (although not part of the Maxim estate it is very close by and built in keeping with the park's image).

-Some current tenants include: Amey, Aviva, Balfour Beatty, first direct, Foundever, Linear Group, Proact IT, Policy Expert, Regus, SEPA, TClarke, Vaillant and Virgin Media O2.
+Some current tenants include: Amey, Balfour Beatty, first direct, Linear Group, Proact IT, Policy Expert, Regus, SEPA, TClarke, Vaillant and Virgin Media O2.